Colin Kaepernick, Nessa Diab announce birth of first child

 “Recovering after delivery has been a journey (more on that later) and honestly I wasn’t going to share anything because this is sooooo personal to us and I realized I’m a complete mama bear!”
 Diab said.
 “Colin is the most amazing dad and I’m soooo grateful that he is by our side for every moment of this journey.”

-Kaepernick last played in the NFL during the 2016 season where he finished with 2,241 yards passing, 468 yards rushing, 16 touchdowns and 4 interceptions in 11 starts, going 1-10 in those starts.
+Kaepernick last played in the NFL during the 2016 season, when he finished with 2,241 yards passing, 468 yards rushing, 16 touchdowns and four interceptions in 11 starts, going 1-10 in those starts.

 More notable than his on-field performance that season was Kaepernick’s controversial decision to take a knee during the playing of the national anthem before games in protest of police brutality.
-The protest sparked a wide range of reactions from strong condemnation to overwhelming support, most notable of which was from then-President Donald Trump who suggested that the NFL should “fire” any player who protested during the national anthem.
+The protest sparked a wide range of reactions, from overwhelming support to strong condemnation, most notable of which was from then-President Donald Trump, who suggested that the NFL should “fire” any player who protested during the national anthem.

 Kaepernick has failed to make it back into the league since the 2016 season.